sezzh/sf-grid/README.md

 # sf-grid
-simpleflex-grid it's a very light grid to build responsive sites on top of Flexbox properties :D
+simpleflex-grid it's a very light grid to build responsive sites on top of Flexbox properties :heart:

 ## Installation